-Credential theft allows criminals to reset passwords, lock the victim out of the account, download private data, gain access to other computers in the network or wipe the victim’s data and backups.
-Cybercriminals can also gain remote access to systems by using legitimate passwords to log into third-party services such as Dropbox, DocuSign, Microsoft Office365 and other services that organizations use regularly for business operations.
+Credential theft allows criminals to reset passwords, lock victims out of their accounts, download private data, gain access to other computers in the network or wipe the victim’s data and backups.
+Cybercriminals can also gain remote access to systems by using legitimate passwords to log into third-party services such as Dropbox, DocuSign and Microsoft 365.

-Addressing credential theft, reuse and subsequent suspicious logins should be a high priority for both small and large organizations.
+Addressing credential theft, reuse and subsequent suspicious logins should be a high priority for organizations of all sizes.
 Stolen credentials have been behind some of the largest and most costly data breaches, including the Equifax, U.S. Office of Personnel Management and Yahoo hacks.
 Industrial control systems and other critical infrastructure are also vulnerable to credential-based attacks.

 Credential theft and the dark web

-Credentials can be extracted in the form of hashes, tickets or even plaintext passwords.
+Credentials can be extracted in the form of hashes, Kerberos tickets or even plaintext passwords.
 To deceive employees, attackers often use phishing, which is inexpensive and efficient.
-Phishing is based on human interaction, unlike malware and exploits, which depend on vulnerabilities in security defenses.
-Credentials can also be exposed in other ways, including guessing, brute-force attacks or credential leaks.
+Phishing, a form of social engineering, is based on human interaction, unlike malware and exploits, which depend on vulnerabilities in security defenses.
+Credentials can also be exposed in other ways, such as guessing, brute-force attacks or credential leaks.

-In corporate credential theft, attackers scour social media sites to find the contact information of users whose credentials will grant access to critical data and information.
+In corporate credential theft known as business email compromise (BEC), attackers scour social media sites to find the contact information of users whose credentials will grant access to critical data and information.
 The phishing emails and websites used in corporate credential theft are more advanced than those used for consumer credential theft.
-Attackers make the emails and websites look the same as actual corporate applications and communications.
+Attackers make the emails and websites look the same as legitimate corporate applications and communications.

 How to prevent credential theft

-- Replace single-factor authentication (SFA) with two-factor authentication (2FA), which makes accounts less susceptible to phishing.
+- Replace single-factor authentication (SFA) with two-factor authentication (2FA) or multifactor authentication (MFA), which make accounts less susceptible to phishing.

-- Train employees on how to create strong passwords and detect phishing or spear-phishing
+- Train employees how to create strong passwords and detect phishing or spear-phishing.

 - Follow privileged access management (PAM) best practices.